 The application period is closed.

-As part of The Andrew W. Mellon Foundation-funded Humanities for the Public Good initiative, several internships are being offered during summer 2019 to graduate students seeking PhDs in humanities departments at the University of Iowa.
+As part of The Andrew W. Mellon Foundation-funded Humanities for the Public Good initiative and with the generous support of the University of Iowa Graduate College, several internships are being offered during summer 2019 to graduate students seeking PhDs in humanities departments at the University of Iowa.
 Students in social science departments that include a humanities focus or qualitative approaches, such as anthropology, communication studies, and relevant areas in the College of Education, may also apply.

 The purpose of the program is to offer graduate students the opportunity to explore how their academic training might translate into a variety of professions and workplaces.
 We have worked with partners to find meaningful opportunities that will help scholars learn to hone leadership, communication, project management, curation, and other talents that are valued in a host of workplaces, including higher education.